Velocity-Field Theory, Boltzmann's Transport Equation, Geometry and Emergent Time: Statistical Fluctuation Effect

 The coupling $\la$ is also shifted by the O($\Vbar^2$) correction. \footnote{ The coupling ($\la$) shift can be obtained from $O(\Vbar)$ result (\ref{fluct8}) by assuming the "renormalization" consistently works.
 Noting $V(u_{min})=-6m^4/\la$, $\la$ should shift as

 } The shift of these parameters corresponds to the {\it renormalization} in the field theory\cite{Wein95}.
 In this effective approach, we have {\it physical} cut-offs $\mu$ and $\La$ which are expressed by the (finite) parameters appearing in the starting energy-functional.
 When the functional (\ref{DTheat6b}) (effectively) works well, all effects of the statistical fluctuation reduces to the simple shift of the original parameters.
-This corresponds to the {\it renormalizability} condition in the field theory.
-We consider the renormalizable case in the following.
+This corresponds to the {\it renormalizable} case in the field theory.
+We consider this case in the following.